 2.2 Data Analysis:

-Data was analyzed and written using methods that require reworking the data in Postgres from .csv to SQLs databases.
+Data were analyzed and written using methods that require reworking the data in Postgres from .csv to SQLs databases.
 These files were then cleaned and inserted using a Pandas method while writing in a python style code.
 SQL Alchemy was then used to transform the data into SQL tables in order to merge the data from states where marijuana is legal.
-States that have not legalized the usage of marijuana was scrubbed and not used.
+States that have not legalized the usage of marijuana were scrubbed and not used.
 Census data was accessed and scrubbed in order to simulate the population only in states and territories that allow the recreational use of marijuana.
 Due to the quality of data, the focus was narrowed to Massachusetts, California, and Colorado.

 3: Results

-Data was fluid and seamlessly.
-The team was able to determine the final numbers based on states revenue lines, taxable and sales funds.
+Data were fluid and seamlessly.
+The team determined the final numbers based on states revenue lines, taxable and sales funds.
 By combining the census data for the target states, a conclusion has been drawn.

-4: Conclusions: If done correctly in the right state, this investment is a sound one.
+4: Conclusions: If done correctly in the right state, this investment is sound.
 Money is needed up front to cover application and licensures fees.
-Materials are also considering in the initial investment.
-Over time, money will turn, and the dispensary will become a profitable one.
+Materials are also considered in the initial investment.
+Over time, money will turn, and the dispensary will become profitable .

-5: Recommendations: Data is updated either quarterly, monthly, or daily in some states.
+5: Recommendations: Data are updated either quarterly, monthly, or daily, depending on the state.
 Also, some states regulate dispensaries differently.
 Therefore, it is in the best interest to be patient.

-We recommend more money and time to provide a more accurate picture by deploying field researchers to better understand the market, itself.
+We recommend more money and time to provide a more accurate picture by deploying field researchers to better understand the market.

 6: Future Enhancements: With more time and funding, we can:

-Subcontract data development to create data scrapes for known datasets.
-Automating the pulling of data into our system.
+Subcontract data development to create data scrapes for known datasets, automating the pulling of data into our system.

 As states start to legalize cannabis, we can routinely check for any data those states may provide.
-This allows us to configure ingestion of their data into our process, once the data is available.
+This allows us to configure ingestion of their data into our process, once available.

-Enhance out data model, example the Census table, to unpivot data, allowing us better data ingestion and analysis.
+Enhance our data model, for example by unpivoting the Census table to allow better data ingestion and analysis.